What is the course like?

 What if I don’t want to be in a cohort?

 No problem!
 The fees are slightly higher, but you’re welcome to go solo at any time.
-The advantage of private tutoring is that the instruction and mentorship is customized for you.

 Do you start with Hebrew or Greek?